swetha627/genai/Decoding Strategies.md

   **Temperature Sampling**:

-    Applies probability to the probability to the probability distribution
+    Applies probability  to the probability distribution

     High temperature(>1) -> more randomness